-For tax purposes, a covered security refers to any investment security for which a broker is required to report the asset's cost basis to the Internal Revenue Service and to the owner.
-This covers several types of stocks, notes, bonds, commodities, and mutual fund shares.
-Covered securities include:
+Covered securities are investments for which a broker is required to report the asset's cost basis to the Internal Revenue Service (IRS) and to you as the owner.
+They include several types of stocks, notes, bonds, commodities, and mutual fund shares.

 - Any stock in a corporation that was acquired on or after January 1, 2011

-- Any mutual fund shares that was acquired on or after January 1, 2012
+- Any mutual fund shares that were acquired on or after January 1, 2012

-- Stock in a corporation that was purchased through a dividend reinvestment plan acquired on or after January 1, 2012, and
+- Stock in a corporation that was purchased through a dividend reinvestment plan acquired on or after January 1, 2012

 - Notes, bonds, and commodities, as well as derivatives or contracts based on commodities, that were acquired on or after January 1, 2013

-Non-covered securities are those that were acquired prior to these dates.
+Securities that were acquired prior to these dates are considered noncovered.

 Covered Securities and Form 1099-B

-A check in box 3 of Form 1099-B indicates that the broker is reporting the cost basis to the IRS, which means that this is a covered security.
-The cost basis of such an asset is typically its original value plus adjustments for things like capital distributions and stock splits.
+A check in box 6 of Form 1099-B indicates that the broker is reporting the cost basis to the IRS, which means that it's a covered security.
+The cost basis of such an asset is its original value plus adjustments for events like capital distributions and stock splits.

 Covered Securities and Form 8949

-Investment sales are also segregated into covered and noncovered securities using Form 8949.
-This is a tax form that itemizes details regarding the sales of stocks, bonds, and other capital investments.
-Form 8949 reports three subgroupings:
+Investment sales are also separated into covered and noncovered securities using Form 8949.
+This is a tax form that details the sales of stocks, bonds, and other capital investments.
+Form 8949 reports three subgroupings covering six codes.

-- Transactions of securities reported on Form 1099-B showing that basis was reported to the IRS.
-All covered securities get reported here.
-Code A is used for short-term holdings and code D is used for long-term holdings.
+Transactions of securities reported on Form 1099-B show the basis that was reported to the IRS in the first subgroup.
+All covered securities are reported here.
+Code A is used for short-term holdings.
+Code D is used for long-term holdings.

-- Transactions of securities reported on Form 1099-B showing that basis was not reported to the IRS.
-Non-covered securities are usually reported here using code B for short-term holdings and code E for long-term holdings.
+This subgroup covers transactions of securities reported on Form 1099-B. It shows that basis was not reported to the IRS.
+Non-covered securities are usually reported here using code B for short-term holdings.
+Code E is used for long-term holdings.

-- Transactions not reported on Form 1099-B. These are also non-covered securities.
-Code C is used for short-term holdings and code F is used for long-term holdings.
+The third subgroup is for transactions that aren't reported on Form 1099-B. These are also noncovered securities.
+Code C is used for short-term holdings.
+Code F is used for long-term holdings